Degree Plan

 Students will need to complete an application to Galveston College and submit an application to the BAS-HCM degree Program Director.
 Please complete the program application to the Bachelors of Applied Science in Healthcare Management.
 Answers to all items are required.
 If it does not pertain to you, simply put NA for the response.
 You will need the following items to complete your application.

-- A copy of your unofficial transcript will be accepted during the application process, official transcripts must be received prior to full admission into the program.
+3. A copy of your official transcripts will be accepted during the application process, official transcripts must be received prior to full admission into the program.

-Your application will be ready for review once you have submitted your application to Galveston College, the BAS-HCM degree program application, your transcripts (official or unofficial), an essay, and your resume.
-Please upload them in PDF format.
+Your application will be ready for review once you have submitted your application to Galveston College, the BAS-HCM degree program application, official transcripts, an essay, and a resume.
+Please upload them in PDF format to the Apply to Program link.

 First Semester